French Dairy products09-06-2015

 – 72% of all French people consume dairy products every day.

 – 92% of all French people consume cheese at least once a week.
 The French consume on average 24 kilograms of cheese per capita per year, which makes them the 2nd largest cheese consuming country in Europe (behind – Greece where each inhabitant consumes 25kg a year!)

 – The French especially like butter: they consume 7.6 kg of butter per capita per year.
 They are the biggest consumers of butter in all of Europe.

 – The French also consume 57 kg of liquid milk (one of the lowest rates of milk consumption in Europe), 5.8 kg of cream and nearly 30kg of yogurt and milk-based desserts.

 – Compared to its European neighbors, France consumes a lot more cheese and yogurt.
 In the United Kingdom or Spain for example, cheese and fermented milk accounts for no more than 15% of all dairy product consumption per capita.

 – Soft cheeses : camembert, brie, etc.

 For every ten liters of milk produced in France each year, four are exported.
 That represents 10.2 billion liters of milk a year.

-– In 2012, France exported 8 billion euros of dairy products.
+– In 2012, 8 billion euros of French dairy products were exported.

 – 69 % of these exports were dispatched to European markets.